Richard has a strong finance-focused practice based predominantly in London.

 - JL v SL No 1

 Bedford School and Durham University.
 Enjoys classic cars including his 1950s Rolls-Royce.
-Married to Victoria Francis (member of Chambers) with two young sons.
+Married with two children.